e04/obs-srt-bridge/README.md

 A bridge that allows OBS Studio to display live **SRT** (Secure Reliable Transport) connection statistics and automatically switch scenes based on connection health.
 The project consists of a tiny Go server that embeds a React single-page application which is loaded in OBS as a _Browser Source_.

+## Related Tools

+This tool is designed to work together with the following tools.
+Please check them out as well:

+- **[srt-live-reporter](https://github.com/e04/srt-live-reporter)** - A proxy that provides SRT statistics via WebSocket
+- **[go-srtla](https://github.com/e04/go-srtla)** - A cross-platform SRTLA receiver

 ## Features

 - **Live SRT Statistics Display**: Real-time monitoring of SRT connection quality and statistics